Brian Austin Green Confirms Split From Wife Megan Fox On His Podcast, ‘I Will Always Love Her’

 Brian Austin Green has confirmed that he and wife Megan Fox have split.
-The actor made an official statement on the episode titled “Context” of his podcast With Brian Austin Green, reported Page Six.
+The actor made an official statement on an episode of his podcast With Brian Austin Green, reported Page Six.

-According to the publication, Green said that the two have been “really been trying to sort of be apart” since the end of 2019.
+According to the publication, Green clarified the situation in the episode — titled “Context” — saying that the two have been “really been trying to sort of be apart” since the end of 2019.

 The 46-year-old actor added that he and Fox would still try and spend time together as a family with their children.
 They share three sons, Noah, 7, Journey, 3, and Bodhi, 6.